YsD9954/YsD9954/README.md

 In addition to academics, I actively participate in **college clubs, national competitions**, and **technical events**, which have honed my teamwork, leadership, and problem-solving abilities.
 I’m passionate about transforming innovative concepts into functional systems and am committed to **continuous learning and growth**.

 I believe in collaborating with like-minded professionals to drive meaningful change.
-If you're looking for someone who’s not afraid to tackle challenges head-on and bring innovative ideas to life, **let’s connect!**
+If you're looking for someone who’s not afraid to tackle challenges head-on and bring innovative ideas to life.

 ---